USMNT player ratings: McKennie, Acosta, Weah superb in Honduras win

 Here’s a look at who stood out (for better or for worse) for Gregg Berhalter’s side…

-GK – Matt Turner: 6 – Turner, who’s heading to Arsenal in the summer, didn’t have to make a single save against a Honduran side that only took two shots over 90 minutes.
+GK – Matt Turner: 6 – Turner, who’s heading to Arsenal in the summer, didn’t have to make a single save against a Honduran side that only took two shots over the course of 90 minutes.

-RB – Reggie Cannon: 6.5 – This will be a recurring theme among the defenders, but there simply wasn’t much to be done in the defensive third, so much of Cannon’s contributions came in possession, where he was much more sure-footed on the ball than Sergiño Dest, who he replaced in the lineup after a pair of subpar showings against El Salvador and Canada.
+RB – Reggie Cannon: 6.5 – This will be a recurring theme among the defenders, but there simply wasn’t much to be done in the defensive third, so much of Cannon’s contributions came in possession (33 of his 46 successful passes were in the attacking half), where he was much more sure-footed on the ball than Sergiño Dest, who he replaced in the lineup after a pair of subpar showings against El Salvador and Canada.

 CB – Walker Zimmerman: 8 – Beyond scoring his goal, it was encouraging to see Zimmerman (and Miles Robinson) try to hit some longer, more aggressive passes over two lines.